Eni, Progressive Energy step up carbon capture plans in UK - News Break

 Eni, Progressive Energy step up carbon capture plans in UK

-(Reuters) - Italy’s Eni and Britain’s Progressive Energy Ltd have agreed to accelerate their existing carbon capture and storage (CCS) plans at the HyNet North West low carbon cluster project in the UK, the two groups said on Thursday.
+Italy's Eni (ENI.MI) and Britain's Progressive Energy Ltd have agreed to accelerate their existing carbon capture and storage (CCS) plans at the HyNet North West low carbon cluster project in the UK, the two groups said on Thursday.

 Under the deal, Eni will develop and operate onshore and offshore transportation and storage of CO2 in regard to the Liverpool Bay assets.